Let’s Talk About Communication

 You can access teams either by downloading the app onto your computer or mobile device.
 If you’re on the go then you can also get into Teams via the O365 portal.
-Staying mobile is crucial in ur current COVID world.
-A lot of companies don’t know when they’re going to get back to the office while other companies have already made the decision to keep a work from home model.
+Staying mobile is crucial in our current COVID world.
+A lot of companies don’t know when they’re going to get back to the office while other companies have already made the decision to keep work from home model.
 Apps like these have become invaluable.

 This goes without saying but Microsoft Teams streamlines and improves productivity.
 No longer do you have to worry about whether you replied all on that sales email.
 Teams lets you reach all of your important contacts in one place.
 This helps boosts collaboration productivity and keeps everyone current on a group project.
 This negates the fear of team members working on different versions of the same project.

 File structure.
 Oh my.
 File structure.
 I think we all can agree that a good file structure helps everyone out.
 If you’re one of those people who needs to know where every single file is, Teams may not be the best option for you.
 All files uploaded in a channel are saved in the root of a folder.
-Unfortunately this means if a file is put into the wrong folder and someone moves it, any links to that file that are being shared to someone else will be broken.
+Unfortunately, this means if a file is put into the wrong folder and someone moves it, any links to that file that are being shared with someone else will be broken.

 Another disadvantage of Teams comes into play when you want to add external participants.
 While Slack makes this pretty easy with external channels, Microsoft Teams makes you go through a few hoops before allowing external participants into a managed Teams space.
 This is most likely due to security.
 Essentially, Microsoft wants you to be absolutely sure when adding external parties.

 Discord is our pick for the “We need a cheap easy way to chat without all the bells and whistles” solution.
 A lot of you may already know Discord as it’s very popular among the online gaming community.
-Discord looks and works a lot like Slack and its a simple, easy to use option for teams who are looking to get set up and running quickly.
+Discord looks and works a lot like Slack and it’s a simple, easy-to-use option for teams who are looking to get set up and running quickly.

 Taking calls in Discord is customizable as well.
-One of the biggest headaches of a group call is when someone’s mic volume is a lot louder than the rest of the groups.
+One of the biggest headaches of a group call is when someone’s mic volume is a lot louder than the rest of the group.
 With Discord, you can lower or raise the volume for participants on the fly as a host.
-It’s very convenient feature.
+It’s a very convenient feature.

-The biggest benefit of Discord is it’s free price tag.
+The biggest benefit of Discord is its free price tag.
 While there is a “premium” plan, this is more of a “thank you” to the developers rather than a way of unlocking features.
 With any free services, you get what you pay for.
 In this case, a lot of the very useful features come via integrations with other 3rd party platforms.
 This is where we get into the downside of Discord.

 Next, let’s talk about Nitro.
-Nitro is an optional add on for Discord.
+Nitro is an optional add-on for Discord.
 It’s essentially a fresh coat of paint for the platform.
-Nitro has a ton of upgrades it bring’s to Discord, but at a cost.
+Nitro has a ton of upgrades it brings to Discord, but at a cost.
 A year subscription of Nitro will run you $99 while a monthly subscription costs $9.99 a month.
-The month to month option is pretty reasonable if you want to try Nitro without the year commitment.
-Nitro allows for new/updated emojis, larger file uploads in Discord, HD video and more.
+The month-to-month option is pretty reasonable if you want to try Nitro without the year commitment.
+Nitro allows for new/updated emojis, larger file uploads in Discord, HD video, and more.
 Nitro is a must-install for Discord if you want to get the most out of the platform.